gustavoscarl/gustavoscarl/README.md

 📊 Currently i have no professional experience in the programming areas, but i am taking bootcamps and free courses (Currently following Origamid and The Odin Project)

-📈 I'm currently learning JavaScript and programming logic
+📈 I'm currently learning React.JS

 🥇 Skills learned: HTML, CSS, JavaScript